redmorello/Our.Umbraco.YouTubePicker/README.md

 1) Add the package via nuget: https://www.nuget.org/packages/Our.Umbraco.YouTubePicker/
 2) Create a new Datatype in the Developer section of Umbraco
 3) Add your:
-    a) Google API key
+  * Google API key
-    b) The ID of the YouTube Channel you want to list the videos & playlists from
+  * The ID of the YouTube Channel you want to list the videos & playlists from
-    c) The number of results per page (YouTube maximum is 50).
+  * The number of results per page (YouTube maximum is 50).
 4) Add a new field to your page, and use the YouTube Picker datatype.

 *When creating the nuget package, use the following command*